-During 2018, it is anticipated that the Commission staff will continue work on the MMSD Honey Creek flood mitigation and stream rehabilitation study and the MMSD Schoonmaker Creek plan.
+During 2019, it is anticipated that the Commission staff will continue work on the MMSD Honey Creek flood mitigation and stream rehabilitation study the MMSD Schoonmaker Creek plan, and the WQIP and Milwaukee River Nine Key Element plans.
 Work will also begin on a floodplain study for the South Branch Pike River for Kenosha County.